spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/5-fanin-fanout.md

 ---
 path: 'feature-guides/streams/fanin-fanout/'
 title: 'Fan-in and Fan-out'
-description: 'How to support fan-in and fan-out use cases.'
+description: 'Publish and subscribe to multiple destinations using the fan-in and fan-out capabilities'
 ---

 # Fan-in and Fan-out